How to Prevent the Spread of Tuberculosis

 If you have active TB:

-Symptoms may include a lasting cough, extreme tiredness (fatigue), coughing up blood, chest pain, sweating at night, fever, loss of appetite, and weight loss.
+Symptoms may include a lasting cough, coughing up phlegm, extreme tiredness (fatigue), coughing up blood, chest pain, sweating at night, fever, loss of appetite, and weight loss.
 These are very common symptoms of active TB of the lungs or throat.
 TB of the lungs is the most common type of active TB.

 If you have TB of the lungs or throat, you can spread active TB to others.
 Your family, friends, and people you work with closely should be tested.
 If you have active TB of another part of your body, ask your healthcare provider if you are infectious to others.
 Ask if those you've had close contact with should be tested.